-The business name was shortened.
-The logotype was the main attraction.
 The thick and thin strokes of the letters posed problems for manufacturing.
-Very thin strokes are too narrow to accurately attach returns.
+Very thin strokes are too narrow to accurately attach returns on the face of the letters.
 Returns are the edges that give built-up letters their depth.

 However, an alternative method to mimic built-up letters and shapes is to use a thick substrate or layers of substrates bonded together.
 Kaereen chose 19mm black foam PVC as the base layer.
 With a top layer of 10mm gloss white acrylic.

 The contrasting colours and finishes would make the letters stick out more.
 Adding to the classy, understated character of the new shopfront.